 An internal investigation should protect the reputation of both complainant and the alleged harasser.
 The allegations and information obtained should be discussed only with the involved parties; each person interviewed should be admonished not to discuss the matter with others; and should be informed of the risk of defamation if the incident is discussed outside the investigation.
 However, emphasizing the need for confidentiality should not result in intimidating the complainant or the supporting witnesses.
 A qualified privilege usually protects company investigators and witnesses who make defamatory statements in good faith and for a proper purpose to one who has a legitimate interest in or duty to receive the information.
 However, statements not made for good cause but made maliciously or recklessly abuse the privilege and will result in the loss of the privilege.

 In the wake of the recent media coverage of sexual harassment, an employer must realize that it cannot stick its head in the sand with respect to harassment complaints.
 Employers should strive to ensure that employees understand its policies and procedures, as well as its commitment to preventing and correcting inappropriate conduct in the workplace.

-Originally published in Arkansas Lawyer, May 2018.
+Republished with permission.
+Originally published in The Arkansas Lawyer, May 2018.